Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Of the many appealing hot springs in Taiwan (here are my 20 favorites), Guanziling Hot Spring is one of the most unique.
 Due to the clay soil in the area, the thermal hot spring water seeps out of the ground with a high concentration of silt, making it muddy in appearance, earning it the name “mud hot springs” (泥漿溫泉 in Mandarin).

 Not only can visitors soak in this silty water at Guanziling’s numerous spa resorts, but also they can rub actual mud from the hot spring source on their face or bodies.
 The mineral-rich mud is believed to be incredibly good for the skin.
 Most of the spa resorts in the area provide baskets of mud for this purpose.
+For this reason, it is definitely one of the most unique things to do in Tainan.

 Besides the mud hot springs, there are several other things to do around Guanziling, including paying a visit to the quirky Water Fire Cave attraction near the hot spring source.